Actindo-AG/Documentation/PIM/API/01_Overview.md

 [comment]: <> (Diese Info gilt für alle APIs bzw. alle Module.
 Falls andere Module dokumentiert, darauf verweisen oder auf eine überordnete Ebene verschieben)

-In this section, an API documentation for the *Actindo Core1 Platform* is provided...
+In this section, an API reference documentation for the *Actindo Core1 Platform* is provided.

-Use case - what it is used for

-The *Actindo Core1 Platform* is highly configurable and expandable, using not only the Actindo App Store, but also including self-developed modules and extensions.
-Therefore, every *Actindo Core1 Platform* account is unique in its API configuration due to the individual construction of the installed and extended modules.

-The *Actindo Core1 OpenAPI* is a web REST API that uses the OpenAPI 3.0 Specification (OAS).
-It is built based on the API-first approach.
-With over 500 API endpoints, the Core1 is fully connective and integrative.
-Every part of the application is accessible through a set of documented API endpoints, which are all accessible through a variety of protocols.
+It includes the following information:

+- A brief description of the *Actindo Core1 OpenAPI* and its basic requirements, see [About the Actindo Core1 OpenAPI](#about-the-actindo-core-openapi).
+- A quick guide to set up the API, see [Get started](./02_GetStarted.md).
+- A brief but detailed explanation of the data structure that underlies the system, see [Key concepts](./03_KeyConcepts.md).
+- A number of practical use cases with request samples to manage products via API, see [Manage products](./05_Products.md) and [Manage product variants](./06_Variants.md).

+[comment]: <> (Through a number of practical use cases, ...)

+## About the Actindo Core OpenAPI

 [comment]: <> (Andere Kompatibilität?
 SOAP und andere unterstützt?
 Erwähnenswert?
 Allgemeine API info, die man noch erwähnen sollte?)

-## API general requirements/setup / How the API works
+The *Actindo Core1 OpenAPI* is a web REST API that uses the OpenAPI 3.0 Specification (OAS).
+It uses resource-oriented URIs, accepts and returns JSON-encoded requests, and uses standard HTTP response codes.
+For detailed information, see the subchapters below.

+You can use the API both in staging and production instances of your *Actindo Core1 Platform*.
+Bear in mind that every *Actindo Core1 Platform* account is unique in its API configuration due to the individual construction of the installed and extended modules, and therefore the addressable endpoints and fields may vary.

 ### Authentication